idrinth-thalui/core/xvasynth/idrinthFollowerDialogueByLydiaIdle.md

 - I'm glad you are on our side, I don't want to be hit by that sword!
-- A honorable Altmer?
+- An honorable Altmer?
 I'm intrigued!
 - Could we spar later?
 - Do you like mead or rather elven wine?